 Last weekend I went to The Cake & Bake Show 2014 at Manchester Central.
 This was my second visit to the show that runs for 3 days and is packed to the brim with stunning cakes, celebrity chefs, local produce and delicious baked goods.
 I went for the day on the Saturday and had a brilliant time seeing chef demonstrations, browsing the stalls and generally stuffing my face with tasty delights!
 Here’s how my day went…

-I started the day by checking out the 'Welcome to the Jungle' sugarcraft installation.
+I started my day at The Cake & Bake Show by checking out the ‘Welcome to the Jungle’ sugarcraft installation.
 Everything from the leaves, to the soil, to of course the animals themselves is edible in this jungle inspired tent.
 Made by CakeBomb, a collective of cake artists all brought together by their passion for cake decorating.

 The detail was stunning.
 No matter how many amazing cakes I see, I am always in awe of each and every one!
 And rightly so, the cake jungle took the cake artists over 6,000 hours to complete!

 Oh and look who else I bumped into in the jungle!
 I was so pleased to get a photo opportunity with Glenn Cosby and Christine Wallace from The Great British Bake Off.
 They were both so nice!